History of The Park

 Handcrafted works by local artists and including mosaic art, jewelry, woodwork, concrete crafts, hand painted canvas with inlaid picture frames, fiber arts and crafts (purses, hats, mittens, scarves, etc.), quilted items, sheepskins, floral decor, greeting cards, baskets, aprons and much more.

-Friends of Fred Smith merchandise: t-shirts, ball caps, ceramic statues, postcards, note cards, The Art of Fred Smith, Marines Raise Old Glory on Iwo Jima (both by Lisa Stone and Jim Zanzi), and WCP Stormy Kromer hats!
+Friends of Fred Smith merchandise: t-shirts, sweatshirts, postcards, note cards, The Art of Fred Smith, Marines Raise Old Glory on Iwo Jima (both by Lisa Stone and Jim Zanzi), ornaments and tote bags!

 Preservation of the Wisconsin Concrete Park